HL7/VhDir/pages/_includes/vhdir-network-intro.md

-This profile sets minimum expectations for searching for and fetching information associated with a healthcare provider network.
-A network is an aggregation of healthcare organizations and providers that have contracted with a payer to deliver a set of services across a geography.

-This profile identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the network resource when using this profile.
+This profile sets minimum expectations for searching for and fetching information associated with a healthcare provider insurance network.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the network resource when using this profile.

-**Example Usage Scenarios:**
+**Background & Scope**

+As used in this implementation guide, "network" primarily refers to a healthcare provider insurance network (although the resource could potentially be used to describe other types of healthcare networks as well, such as a health information exchange network).
+A healthcare provider insurance network is an aggregation of organizations and individuals that deliver a set of services across a geography through health insurance products/plans.
+A network is typically owned by a payer.

+The network resource consists of descriptive information about a network, such as its name & aliases, identifiers, address, contact information, the period during which it exists, who it is owned by, coverage area, endpoints (e.g. for accessing information about the network), and a type (e.g. PPO, HMO, dental, vision)

+**Examples:**

-The following are example usage scenarios for the vhdir-network profile:
+The following are example uses for the vhdir-network profile:

 -  TBD

-##### Mandatory Data Elements and Terminology
+**Mandatory Data Elements**

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

-**Each Network must have:**

-1. TBD
-1. TBD
+Each network must have:

+1. One owner in `network.ownedBy`

 **Profile specific implementation guidance:**

-- This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server], or a provider directory capability statement.
+- TBD

+**Extensions:**

+1. Restriction (0..*) - indicates restrictions on the use/release of information associated with the network

+**Terminology**

+TBD